 Labor Negotiations Hub

-• The offer reflects many of our employees’ priorities and is tailor made for Chattanooga – not Detroit.
-It will support our employees future and lay a strong foundation for long-term success here in Chattanooga
+• The agreement reflects many of our employees’ priorities and is tailor made for Chattanooga.
+It will support our employees future and lay a strong foundation for long-term success here in Chattanooga.

 What happens now?